troglobit/inadyn/README.md

   * <https://www.dnshome.de>
   * <https://ipv64.net>

+For the complete list, see `inadyn -L`, for machine friendly JSON output, use `inadyn -L -j`.

 DDNS providers not supported natively can be enabled using the custom, or generic, DDNS plugin.
 E.g. <https://www.namecheap.com>.
 See below for configuration examples.